alexsaves/sparseheatmap/README.md

 ![alt tag](https://raw.githubusercontent.com/alexsaves/sparseheatmap/master/docs/images/lp_example.png)

 ###Usage
+SparseHeatmap can efficiently combine many individual datasets together into a single heatmap.
+Think of a dataset (represented by a ``SparseArray``) as a single session.
+For example, in the case of websites, a single dataset could represent the mouse movements of a particular user.

 Usage varies depending on what type of map you are producing.
 For regular 2D spacial maps, begin by converting your coordinate data to ``SparseArray`` format like so:

 ```javascript